elm-city-craftworks/notes.practicingruby.com/_posts/2013-03-14-sustainable.md

 **Flexible:** It is either easy to change, or designed in such a way as to not need to be changed in order to be extended.

-**Testable:** Its behaviors can be easily verified, in a reliable and consistent way.
+**Testable:** Its behaviors can be readily verified, in a reliable and consistent way.

 **Usable:** It is built for a particular audience, and attempts to meet their needs in a natural and efficient manner.